 Who Am I?

 I’m Kim.
 I was born and raised in Vancouver, Canada, by a Japanese mother and Canadian father.
-I grew up super picky and had a difficult time eating anything other than Japanese shrimp crackers and one-bite brownies.
+I grew up super picky and had difficulty eating anything other than Japanese shrimp crackers and one-bite brownies.
 I’m still not sick of them.

-I studied Spanish and Marketing in university, worked in mining and in restaurants, learned how to code and design, and started up my own granola company.
-I’ve lived as a digital nomad for the past three years, and travel with my husband, Chris.
+I studied Spanish and Marketing in university, worked in mining and restaurants, learned how to code and design, and started up my own granola company.
+I’ve lived as a digital nomad for the past three years and travel with my husband, Chris.

 We host dinner parties often, especially when we move to new places and want to make friends.

 People love a free meal!